 Compensation for flight delays and cancellations

-Airlines must provide compensation for the inconvenience of flight delays and cancellations if the disruption is within their control and not related to safety, and if the airline notified you of the disruption 14 days or less in advance.
+Airlines must provide compensation for the inconvenience of flight cancellations and flight delays of 3 hours or more and if the disruption is within their control and not related to safety, and if the airline notified you of the disruption 14 days or less in advance.

 Airlines must pay you compensation based on the length of your delay, which is determined by your arrival time at the final destination on your ticket.

 If you are flying on a large airline and the length of the delay is: